-Lead nurturing as part of your sales cycle is about building a relationship and connection between your product and your prospect, but also between yourself and your prospect.
+Lead nurturing as an important stage of your sales cycle.
+It is about building a relationship and connection between your product and your prospect, but also between yourself and your prospect.

 Nurturing activities include demo calls to bring a prospect closer to a product, free trial opportunities, or customer catch-ups to gain feedback and overcome objections or concerns that leads may have come during the lead nurturing stage.

 Once you think you have provided a lead enough information and product insights for them to make an informed buying decision, it is time to offer your prospect a buying contract.
+The offer stage is the fifth stage of sales cycles.
 Here you have to think about price, contract length, potential discounts, and prepare to negotiate with your prospect.

 Now, objections can vary in topic.
 The most common objections topics are Cost, Time, Market Competitors, Product, Features, Contracts/Commitments, Complacency.

-We understand that objections can be wellformed and hard to overcome.
-That’s why at Ciara, we have created a guide that discusses the most common objections and helpful examples to respond to these challenges.
+We understand that objections can be well-formed and hard to overcome.
+That’s why at Ciara, we have created a guide that discusses the most common sales objections and helpful examples to respond to these challenges.
 Check it out!

 Once you have made a successful sales call (meaning the customer signed up/bought your product/service), it is important to always follow up.
 Do not leave the customer on the edge of a cliff once they acquire and start using a brand new system or product.
 Obviously, large companies have entire teams that focus primarily on customer success and following up with pre-existing customers.